onlinq/form-collection-bundle/docs/getting-started.md

   A basic form theme adding support for form collections with custom stylable buttons.

+- `@OnlinqFormCollection/bootstrap_5_collection_theme.html.twig`
+  A form theme with the appropriate CSS classes for use with version 5 of the [Bootstrap CSS Framework][bootstrap].

-- `@OnlinqFormCollection/bootstrap_collection_theme.html.twig`
+- `@OnlinqFormCollection/bootstrap_4_collection_theme.html.twig`
-  A form theme with the appropriate CSS classes for use with the [Bootstrap CSS Framework][bootstrap].
+  A form theme with the appropriate CSS classes for use with version 4 of the [Bootstrap CSS Framework][bootstrap].

 To use one of the form themes globally, add it to the Twig Bundle configuration: